Scott Co, Iowa USGenWeb Project

 Saint Louis merchants had in the upper country.

-Doing a large business over a large territory he made many losses and at
+Doing a large business over a large territory he made many losses

 the time of his death in March, 1810, all his lands were mortgaged to